JobV/tw_api/README.md

 #### `post /friends`

-Creates one or more friends.
+Adds one or more friends.

-Send a single json object or an array.

 Params:

-- email
+- international phonenr

 ### Users